filmil/lit2md/cmd/lit2md/main.go.md

 	return strings.TrimRight(strTrim, "\n\r")
 }

+//] `convert` makes a straight-line input-to-output conversion of the input
+//] text file, on a line-buffered basis.

 func convert(in io.Reader, out io.Writer, commentStr, lang string) error {
+	//] This is some regular initialization.
+We start from `StateNone`, which
+	//] allows us to eat initial empty lines.

 	d := NewDocComment(commentStr)
 	state := StateNone
 	scanner := bufio.NewScanner(in)